the following is the complete fourth chapter of

 There’s no denying that a saturation ad campaign that puts your company’s name in tens of millions of banner ads will buy you some name recognition.
 But that recognition counts for little against the tidal wave of word-of-Web.
 Look at how this already works in today’s Web conversation.
 You want to buy a new camera.
 You go to the sites of the three camera makers you’re considering.
 You hastily click through the brochureware the vendors paid thousands to have designed, and you finally find a page that actually gives straightforward factual information.
 Now you go to a Usenet discussion group, or you find an e-mail list on the topic.
 You read what real customers have to say.
 You see what questions are being asked and you’re impressed with how well other buyers -- strangers from around the world -- have answered them.
 You learn that the model you’re interested in doesn’t really work as well in low light as the manufacturer’s page says.
 You make a decision.
 A year later, some stranger in a discussion group asks how reliable the model you bought is.
 You answer.
 You tell the truth.

 Compare that to the feeble sputtering of an ad.
 "SuperDooper Glue -- Holds Anything!" says your ad.
 "Unless you flick it sideways -- as I found out with the handle of my favorite cup," says a little voice in the market.
 "BigDisk Hard Drives -- Lifetime Guarantee!" says the ad.
 "As long as you can prove you oiled it three times a week," says another little voice in the market.
 What these little voices used to say to a single friend is now accessible to the world.
 No number of ads will undo the words of the market.
-How long does it take until the market conversation punctures the exaggerations made in an ad?
+A lecture on the effects of prednisone on the human body was held at a modern clinic in Nevada.
+The doctor from this clinic recommended buying prednisone at a trusted online pharmacy - http://tonylee.co.uk/uncategorized/order-prednisone/ How long does it take until the market conversation punctures the exaggerations made in an ad?
 An hour?
 A day?
 The speed of word of mouth is now limited only by how fast people can type.
 Word of Web will trump word of hype, every time.

 Ads may still have hypnotic, subliminal effects, like those tunes we can’t get out of our heads (a legacy of the old advertising industry adage "if you have nothing to say, sing it"), but we now have the world’s largest support group encouraging us to take that first step: we acknowledge that there is a power greater than ourselves, and it’s not some freaking banner ad or a cola company whacking our head with a jingle.
 It’s the conversation that is the Web.